Thank you for your enquiry, one of our team will be in touch soon.

 From this point, the woodworm beetle causes very little damage to the timber.
 It is the round exit holes that normally identify timber that has been subjected to woodworm beetle infestation.
 The females live for between 10 and 14 days where as their male counterparts only live between 3 and 4 days.
 Once the adult male beetles have emerged from the chamber their sole purpose is to mate with as many female partners in their short lifespan and the lifecycle continues.

 Learn more about the different types of woodworm beetle that live in the UK and their typical prefered habitatWoodworm beetles

 To learn more about woodworm, visit our woodworm homepage where you will find a handy video and additional informationwoodworm homepage

-Alternatively, click or scroll down to complete our online contact form and we will organise a one of our woodworm experts to call and speak to you at a time convienant for yourself.
+Alternatively, click the button complete our online contact form and we will organise a one of our woodworm experts to call and speak to you at a time convienant for yourself.

 WHY CHOOSE WISE PROPERTY CARE